stroblhofwarte/StroblCap/README.md

 off without changing the power settings.
 Each channel can be switched to the automatic dew control or not.

 The ASCOM driver is compiled with Visual Studio 2019 Communitiy.
-The ASCOM driver does not block the COM device, the COM port is in use only when new switch settings are send from the ASCOM driver to the device.
-This allows to run a environment plot application (EnvironmentPlot.exe) in parallel to observe the measurement values of the BME280 sensors.
-Furthermore the power settings via ASCOM driver or from the automatic dew control can be observed.

 'StroblCap Setup.exe' is a precompiled driver package and can be used for x64 Win10 installations.
-This package installs also the EnvironmentPlot application to check for a working environment while observing stars.

 (18.01.2021) Bug: The automatic dew control is not running yet.